joeatbayes/IOTMeshProxy/README.md

 # IOT Mesh Proxy
-#### IoT Mesh Proxy to carry data and serial emulation across a dynamically discoverd mesh of sensor nodes securely.
+#### IoT Mesh Proxy to securely carry data and serial emulation across a dynamically discoverd mesh of sensor nodes.

    - Secure Peer Discovery: Users initiate secure pairing with other nodes using Diffie-Hellman key exchange for